Boygioi15/-Pro-Free-Calculator/README.md

 ## Hi there 👋
 ### Main idea
 The main idea was we want to build a calculator that is suitable for multitask and yet still able to evaluate complicated expressions.
-On the market, there is casio simulator, but it cost money, and window calculator isn't able to compute complicated expression - thus the idea was born.
+On the market, there is casio simulator, but it cost money, and window calculator isn't able to compute complicated expression - thus Multi-calculator was born.
 ### Functionalities
 This project is a collaboration between me and Kiet Tran and it was done in our 3rd term In this project, in short, we have done: